 Taking place at The Westin New York at Times Square, this is the premier and must-attend event for employment law.
 During the two days, experts will discuss and debate the latest and most effective defense strategies in a wide range of topics.
 Some of the topics covered include the state of the EPLI market, the great resignation, and biometrics and data privacy.

 Pricing to attend the conference is $1,795.00 if by December 10 or $1,995.00

 By January 25.
 If you can’t attend in person, you can participate in a real-time broadcast.

+If there is a single NYC InsurTech Event that should not be missed, it is the annual InsurTech NY Spring Conference.
 The annual spring conference of insurance innovators and InsurTech leaders is being held in NYC by InsurTech NY, specifically at the Marriott Marquis on Broadway.
 Insurance carriers and brokers that have been making strides in innovation will be speaking at this all-day conference from 8 a.m. to 6:30 p.m., along with InsurTech startups that are disrupting the market.